unocps/unocps.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Pei-Chi Huang received her PhD in [the Department of Computer Science](https://www.cs.utexas.edu/) from [the University of Texas at Austin](https://www.utexas.edu/) in 2017 under the supervision of [Prof. Aloysius K. Mok](https://www.cs.utexas.edu/users/mok/), and she joined [the University of Nebraska Omaha](https://www.unomaha.edu/college-of-information-science-and-technology/computer-science/index.php) as an assistant professor in 2018.
+Dr. Pei-Chi Huang received her PhD in [the Department of Computer Science](https://www.cs.utexas.edu/) from [the University of Texas at Austin](https://www.utexas.edu/) under the supervision of [Prof. Aloysius K. Mok](https://www.cs.utexas.edu/users/mok/), and she joined [the University of Nebraska Omaha](https://www.unomaha.edu/college-of-information-science-and-technology/computer-science/index.php) as an assistant professor.
 Dr. Huang is currently looking for Master and PhD students, who are interested in her research.
 Preference will be given to candidates who have experience in her research interests.

 Robotics, Networking, Artificial intelligence (R. N. A.) Laboratory
 ======